Italian Cooking Ideas and Recipes

 • Large pot

-• Wide sauté pan with lid
+• Wide sauté pan with a lid

 • Colander